1ay1/neowall/docs/QUICKSTART.md

 # Staticwall Quick Start Guide

+**Sets wallpapers until it... doesn't.**

-Get up and running with Staticwall in 5 minutes!
+Get up and running with Staticwall in minutes.

 ## Prerequisites